google/benchmark/docs/user_guide.md

 // C++03
 BENCHMARK_TEMPLATE(BM_Sequential, WaitQueue<int>)->Range(1<<0, 1<<10);

-// C++11 or newer, you can use the BENCHMARK marcro with template parameters:
+// C++11 or newer, you can use the BENCHMARK macro with template parameters:
 BENCHMARK(BM_Sequential<WaitQueue<int>>)->Range(1<<0, 1<<10);

 ```